Terms & Conditions Policy

-We collect and store the information you give us when you register and when requesting further information about Whitecliffe.
+From time to time we will be conducting on-line surveys.
+We collect and store the information you give us when you complete the surveys and if you ask for further information about Whitecliffe.
 We request only the information we need to provide a service to you.

 Maintaining the security of your data is a priority of Henley Camland, and we are committed to respect your privacy rights.
 We undertake to handle your data fairly and legally at all times and we are also dedicated to being transparent about what data we collect from you and we may use such data.

 This privacy notice aims to explain the types of personal data Henley Camland may collect about you when you interact with us.
 It also aims to explain how we will process, share and keep your data.

 We hope this will answer any questions you have, but if you still have any questions, please get in touch with us.

 As we may need to update this notice from time to time, we will update you if there are any significant changes, however, please feel free to check this notice as you wish from time to time.

 Henley Camland is part of the Henley Group and is registered in England and Wales.
 We gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection regulation and law.
 This notice provides you with the necessary information regarding your rights and obligations, and explains how, why and when we collect and process your personal data.